Home & Decor

 While you’re saving for the flat’s down payment, remember to set some money aside for renovation costs too so that when the time comes to redo your flat, you won’t need to borrow as much.
 In fact, if you save early enough using the right insurance savings plan, you may not even need to take a renovation loan at all.

-A fleixible insurance savings plan like Income’s Gro Cash Flex Pro can help live spontaneously while you save for part of your renovation with its variety of policy and premium terms to choose from, depending on your financial ability.
+A flexible insurance savings plan like Income’s Gro Cash Flex Pro can help live spontaneously while you save for part of your renovation with its variety of policy and premium terms to choose from, depending on your financial ability.
 At the end of the 2nd policy year, you’ll start to receive either monthly or yearly cash payouts, depending on what you've chosen.
 If time is to your advantage, you may also choose to accumulate the cash benefit with Income to receive interest and withdraw later when you need it.
 Furthermore, there’s guaranteed acceptance regardless of your health condition and the plan provides coverage for death and terminal illness.

 Home renovation loans